 Chapter 9 Variance estimation for non-linear indicators: the linearisation technique

-The statistics we’ve been looking at so far are linear statistics, i.e. population totals, means or proportions.
+The statistics we’ve looked at so far are linear statistics, i.e. population totals, means or proportions.
 However, many indicators, especially those used in social statistics, are non-linear.
 For example, a mean or proportion is non-linear when the denominator is unknown and must therefore be considered as a ratio between two linear indicators.
 Another reference indicator of income inequality is the Gini coefficient, which is defined using rank statistics.
 Distributional aspects can also be measured by calculating percentiles such as medians, quartiles, quintiles or deciles.
 All these indicators are complex and require specific techniques to calculate the variance.

 9.1 Seminal approach

-Let assume an indicator \(\theta\) be expressed as a function of the \(p\) totals \(Y_1, Y_2 \cdots Y_p\):
+Consider an indicator \(\theta\) be expressed as a function of the \(p\) totals \(Y_1, Y_2 \cdots Y_p\):

 \[\begin{equation} \theta = f\left(Y_1,Y_2 \cdots Y_p\right) \tag{9.1} \end{equation}\]